O Mergulho… Camaleões

 Two exhibitions in Rio de Janeiro

-Hotel Santa Teresa Gallery M – August 17 to October 16, 2017
+August 17 to October 16, 2017

-Parque das Ruínas – September 2 to 25, 2017
+September 2 to 25, 2017

 It is not just by chance that Renata Adler tries to appropriate in her work the formula of the renowned eighteenth-century French philosopher Lavoisier, who is also often said to be the father of modern chemistry: “Nothing is lost, everything is transformed.”

 This is because one of Lavoisier’s most important research projects involved determining the nature of combustion or of rapid oxidation.
 What matters to Renata is precisely the energy in the reaction of matter.
 In Renata’s sculptures made of iron or other materials, there is a provocation of the state of matter that contributes to chemical revolutions, sometimes technical, experimental or epistemological.
 Without hesitation she typically uses unusual elements, such as coffee, adding another sensorial dimension.
 If in the artwork Mundos Entrelaçados (Interlaced Worlds) she chose not to interact with the materials used, allowing them to change without any interference, in Planetas (Planets) she painted delicate and colorful landscapes that will evolve over time.
 There is a desire to speak of “impressions” even if her works are not impressionistic in the sense of the word.
-This is because, in addition to the dialogue between matter and painting, she also loves light, manifest in Planetas in which she discreetly placed LEDs lights behind the worked plates.
+This is because, in addition to the dialogue between matter and painting, she also loves light, manifested in Planetas in which she discreetly placed LED lights behind the worked plates.
 It draws heavily on a critique of Claude Monet’s work that read: “Claude painted what he saw.
 If he saw wind, he would put wind in his pictures.”
 She tries to introduce the cosmos.

 It was precisely this work on the energy of matter that caught my attention when, in one of my habitual visits to artists’ studios, I discovered the works of this artist, who is now emerging with her first exhibition.